JonRdA/notes/c.md

 $ 72
 ```

-* a data type can be modified on the run specified between parenthesis before
+* a data type can be modified using parenthesis before the variable
-   the variable is used:    (float) my_integer  will treat my_integer as a float
+`(float) n`  will treat the integer `n` as a float
 *  typedef struct --> creates a new data:
 ```c
 typedef struct Books {